alensiljak/gnucash-portfolio-webui/README.md

 The app is located in the `/app` directory.

 It is intended to run on a desktop workstation, with direct access to the GnuCash book file, stored as an SQLite database.

+## Benefits

+Considering several factors below, it might be preferrable to use an independent application to work with Portfolio then to provide the UI functionality through GnuCash reports using gnucash_utilities project.
+This approach would utilize the gnucash book/database directly.

+- Ease of development
+Developing reports on piecash stack seems fairly straightforward and much simpler than Scheme, GnuCash reporting engine.
+The control of the output is also easier by directly editing HTML templates and CSS styles.

+- Performance
+Comparing the output through GnuCash reports on Windows to the output produced using the Python stack (flask + jinja HTML output + piecash), the advantage is significantly on the side of the Python components.